 This page is for students entering BCom Year 1 in 2025 and later.
 If you are a current BCom student or are looking to transfer into Year 3 in 2026, please refer to the course calendar for accurate specialization and course information.

-In year 4 of the BCom program, you will be able to specialize in:
+In year 4 of the BCom program, you can specialize in 1 of 4 areas:

 • entrepreneurship and innovation